 Known For : Kashi Vishwanath Temple | Dashashwamedh Ghat | Sankat Mochan Hanuman Temple

 Varanasi, the city that is more than just the spiritual capital of India.
 The city which can be aptly described as a melting pot where both life and death come together.
 The city that you only need to visit once for it to stay with you forever.
-Popular among the both domestic and international tourists for its magnanimous ghats and Ganga Aarti, the city is among the top tourist destinations of the country.
+Popular among both domestic and international tourists for its magnanimous ghats and Ganga Aarti, the city is among the top tourist attractions in India.

 Best Time : October to March